 Will I need to use SCA to pay for a Proposify subscription?

-We're in Canada and this only affects transactions where the businesses and the payer have banks in the EEA.
+We're based in Canada and this only affects transactions where the businesses and the payer have banks in the EEA.
 You will not need to use SCA to pay for a Proposify subscription.